Skip to main content

 Assistant Professor

 Donald completed his PhD in Immunology at the University of Cape Town, where he studied how maternal microbiota and infections during pregnancy or nursing shape offspring immunity.
-He then pursued postdoctoral training at the University of Washington and Seattle Children’s Research Institute, investigating the relationship between early-life gut microbiota in HIV-exposed uninfected (iHEU) infants and responses to the BCG vaccine.
-Donald joined the faculty at CABM in September 2024, where his lab studies the gut microbiome of iHEU and its influence on immunity, vaccine response, and growth.
+He then pursued postdoctoral training at the University of Washington and Seattle Children’s Research Institute, investigating the relationship between early-life gut microbiota in infants exposed to HIV and uninfected (iHEU) and responses to the BCG vaccine.
+Donald joined the faculty at CABM in September 2024, where his lab studies the gut microbiome of iHEU and its influence on immunity, vaccine response, growth and neurodevelopment.